 We have agreed these plans with children's social care where relevant, and will review them regularly.
-If we can't make contact, we will inform the child's social worker.
-If we believe the child to be in danger of significant harm, we will contact the police.
+If we can't make contact, we will contact the child's social worker / MASH in the first instance.
+We will continue to attempt to make contact with the family.
+If the school deems that the social worker / MASH have not made contact quickly enough, we will notify the police and request a welfare check.